TiagoVentura/venturatiago.com/content/talk/_index.md

 - Presented at MPSA and APSA 2023

-### The Effects of WhatsApp on Politics: Evidence from a Multimedia Deactivation Experiment
+### Reducing Social Media Usage During Elections: Evidence from a Multi-Country WhatsApp Deactivation Experiment

-**Abstract:** Recent scholarly work has investigated how social media platforms increase users' exposure to misinformation and harmful content, contributing to contemporary democratic ills such as increased levels of polarization, intergroup prejudice, and offline violence.
-This paper presents two distinct interventions to identify the causal effects of the most heavily used social media messaging app in the world---WhatsApp---on exposure to online misinformation and its downstream effects on political attitudes.
-We deploy simultaneous field experiments in India and South Africa, incentivizing participants to either (1) reduce exposure to multimedia on WhatsApp or (2) limit overall WhatsApp usage to up to 10 minutes per day for four weeks ahead of their 2024 general elections.
-Our intervention significantly reduced participants’ exposure to false rumors circulating widely during the election and to overall political news.
-These changes in the informational environment, however, did not significantly change belief accuracy.
-We also detected a significant reduction in ethnic-based prejudice in India when participants reduced their overall WhatsApp usage, but estimated precise nulls for polarization outcomes in South Africa.
+**Abstract:**  Recent research has investigated how social media platforms may spread misinformation and encourage harmful political discourse, which fuels political polarization, prejudice, and offline violence.
+We deploy online field experiments in Brazil, India, and South Africa to examine how restricting the use of WhatsApp, the world's most widely used messaging app, affects information exposure, political attitudes, and individual well-being.
+We incentivize participants to either (1) stop consuming multimedia content on WhatsApp or (2) limit overall WhatsApp usage to 10 minutes per day for four weeks ahead of each country's elections.
+We find that our interventions significantly reduced participants’ exposure to misinformation, online toxicity, and uncivil discussions about politics---but at the expense of keeping up with true political news.
+Using a wide range of measures, we  detected no changes to political attitudes, but uncovered substantial gains to individual well-being as treated participants substituted WhatsApp usage for other activities.
+Results highlight the complex trade-offs associated with the effects of social media use on information consumption and its downstream effects.

 *Joint Work with Rajeshwari Majumdar, Shelley Liu, Carolina Torreblanco, and Joshua Tucker*